Lyxsys/Lyxsys/README.md

 - 👋 Hi, I’m @Lyxsys.
-I'm an IT Project Manager.
+I'm an IT Project Director working for Software company (Financial, RH, GIS, Real estate, Energy projetc)
 - 👀 I’m interested in Python, PHP, Java and software developpement, and IT Project management
 - 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on ...